subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 We will focus on the scaled self-attention proposed in the paper [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf).

-Its easy to comprehend (for me!) the context information when the inputs are a list of words provided for any downstream natural language processing task.
-List of words are the basic input units to any natural language processing task.
+Its easy to comprehend (for me!) the *context-aware* phenomenon when the inputs are a list of words; basic input units to any natural language processing task.

-In this sentence "John plays ukulele occasionally", we expect that for the token "John", the most related word token should be "plays".
-We enrich the feature representation for the token "John" with its relation to the token "plays".
+In the sentence "John plays ukulele occasionally", we expect that for the token "John", the most related word token should be "plays".
+We expect to enrich the feature representation for token "John" with its relation to the token "plays".

 A standard text preprocessing looks like the below figure.